oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-looker-oauth-attestation-based-client-authentication.md

 ## Wallet Instance Attestation

-This non-normative example shows a client attestations used as an wallet instance attestation in the context of eIDAS 2.0, e.g. to secure a Type-1 configuration credential.
+This non-normative example shows a client attestations used as an wallet instance attestation in the context of eIDAS 2.0 {{ARF}}, e.g. to secure a Type-1 configuration credential.
 The additional claims describe the wallet's device binding und user binding capabilities and the achievable level of assurance.

 ~~~
 {